Viv Hope: Storylines

 Viv arrives in Beckindale to view the post office with her husband, Vic (Alun Lewis), and their children, Scott (Toby Cockerell; Ben Freeman), Donna (Sophie Jeffery; Verity Rushworth) and Kelly (Adele Silva).
-She finds it hard to adapt to country life and does not realize how much her children are affected by the plane crash in December 1993.
-She intended to sue the Sugdens after Donna has an accident on their tractor and later supports Vic when he appears in court for assaulting looters.In June 1994, Reg Dawson (Niven Boyd), Viv's ex-husband and Scott's father, arrives in the village after being released from prison.
+She finds it hard to adapt to country life and does not realise how much her children are affected by the plane crash in December 1993.
+She intended to sue the Sugdens after Donna has an accident on their tractor and later supports Vic when he appears in court for assaulting looters.
+In June 1994, Reg Dawson (Niven Boyd), Viv's ex-husband and Scott's father, arrives in the village after being released from prison.
 He later takes Viv and Shirley Turner (Rachel Davies) hostage during a siege at the post office.
 Reg tries to shoot Viv but kills Shirley instead when she throws herself in front of her in an attempt to protect her.
 Reg later dies after being shot by a police marksman and Viv is rescued, unharmed.
 Reg leaves her £30,000 in his will, on condition that she gets a divorce from Vic.
 Viv, however, declines and stays with Vic.

 In 1995, Viv is annoyed when Tina Dingle (Jacqueline Pirie) flirts with Vic and she bars Kim Tate (Claire King) from the post office when she and her husband, Frank (Norman Bowler), threaten them with eviction.
 After being arrested for standing at the barricades when Frank attempts to evict the Dingle family from their home, Viv regrets helping the Dingles and tries to make them leave the village.
 In 1996, after winning a dance competition with Terry Woods (Billy Hartman), Terry tries to persuade her to have an affair with him.
 Viv attempts to stay faithful to Vic at first when she is initially tempted.
 Viv later kisses Terry for comfort but later embarks on an affair with him until Vic cons her into thinking that she has won the lottery.
 She starts to hate him and eventually moves out to live with Terry in the Woolpack, but soon returns to Vic for her children's sake.

 In 1997, Viv unsuccessfully tries to stop Kelly running away with Tom Bainbridge, a teacher whom she has an affair with.
-Viv blames Terry when Donna collapses after drinking alcopops and moves back into the post office.She also starts a campaign against Andy Hopwood (Kelvin Fletcher) at school and tries to seduce Paddy Kirk (Dominic Brunt), but he rejected Viv's advances.
+Viv blames Terry when Donna collapses after drinking alcopops and moves back into the post office.
+She also starts a campaign against Andy Hopwood (Kelvin Fletcher) at school and tries to seduce Paddy Kirk (Dominic Brunt), but he rejected Viv's advances.

 In 1998, when Kelly announces her pregnancy, Viv disapproves but tries to be supportive when Kelly suffers a miscarriage.
 Viv eventually moves back home and is falsely accused of hitting Kelly but she is delighted when Scott returns home from the army.
 When Vic takes her on a birthday treat, the couple are reconciled, but on Christmas Day, Vic is killed in a robbery at the post office by Billy Hopwood (David Crellin) and Viv ends the year desperately trying to hold her family together.